ranchordo/Boson-LWJGL/README.md

 An itstate.scrr file will be created if it does not exist on program run, in the same directory as the program main path, or, more precisely, the main class's protectionDomain's codeSource's location's parent's path.
 It will be fetched from the same place if it exists on program run.
 There may be an itstate.scrr in /jar/ if I test the .jar before I push this and forget to delete it.
-It also might have a score under level 1 if I briefly test the level functionality.
-If you do not like this, just delete itstate.scrr and restart Boson-LWJGL.

 The easiest way to execute Boson-LWJGL is to just run /jar/Boson-LWJGL.jar.